Polymer/pwa-starter-kit/README.md

 - all the PWA goodness (manifest, service worker)
 - a responsive layout
 - application theming
-- Redux for state management
+- example of using Redux for state management
+- offline UI
+- simple routing solution
-- fast time-to-interactive and first-paint through the PRPL pattern.
+- fast time-to-interactive and first-paint through the PRPL pattern
-- deployment to AppEngine
+- easy deployment to prpl-server or static hosting
+- unit and integrating testing starting points
+- documentation about other advanced patterns.

 Head over to the [wiki](https://github.com/PolymerLabs/pwa-starter-kit/wiki) for more details!